vessagi/cubesgame/README.md

 ## Installation

-Use the [fastcubes.unitypackage](https://github.com/vessagi/cubesgame/blob/main/fastcubes.unitypackage) or drag and drop the files in your assets folder.
+Use the [fastcubes.unitypackage](https://github.com/vessagi/cubesgame/blob/main/fastcubes.unitypackage) or drag and drop the files to your assets folder.

 ## Usage